Descent (video game): Releases and ports

 Parallax Software and Interplay followed the shareware model used by Apogee and id Software, and on December 24, 1994; uploaded a seven-level shareware demo as Descent both in retail and on the Internet.

-The full game for MS-DOS was released on March 17, 1995, followed by a Macintosh port published by MacPlay in December 1995.
+The full game for MS-DOS was released in the United Kingdom on March 3, 1995, and in North America on March 17, 1995, followed by a Macintosh port published by MacPlay in December 1995.
 A modified version of Descent with stereoscopic graphics was released as a bundle with StereoGraphics's SimulEyes VR 3D glasses.

-A PlayStation port was released in Japan on January 26, 1996, and abroad in March 1996, with SoftBank being the Japanese version's developer.
+A PlayStation port was released in Japan on January 26, 1996, in the United States on March 12, 1996, and in Europe that same month, with SoftBank being the Japanese version's developer.
 The PlayStation version replaces the still screens and text with full-motion video pre-rendered cutscenes incorporating voice acting.

-1996 also saw the release of Descent: Levels of the World, an add-on containing over 100 winning level submissions from a design competition held by Interplay, plus one level designed by Parallax Software.
+November 22, 1995 also saw the release of Descent: Levels of the World, an add-on containing over 100 winning level submissions from a design competition held by Interplay, plus one level designed by Parallax Software.
 Also in March 1996, Descent: Anniversary Edition was released, which bundled Descent, Levels of the World, as well as additional exclusive levels.

-On October 29, 1997, Interplay published Descent I and II: The Definitive Collection, a compilation containing the full versions of Descent, the Levels of the World mission pack, Descent II, and Vertigo mission packs, and a mission editor.
+On October 29, 1997, Interplay published Descent I and II: The Definitive Collection, a compilation containing the full versions of Descent, the Levels of the World mission pack, Descent II, and Vertigo mission packs, and a mission editor by Brainware.
 Besides a choice of the original Descent II levels (subtitled Counterstrike), or the Vertigo Series levels, the first Descent levels (subtitled The First Strike) can be started in the Descent II game UI where robots adopt the Descent II sounds and improved AI.
 The original Descent program is included for players that prefer the unmodified The First Strike, as well as to run Levels of the World.
 There is also a preview for the upcoming Descent 3.

 Descent was later ported to RISC OS by R-Comp Interactive in late 1998, which received a 32-bit update in 2003.